Project Catalyst: Statewide Transformation on Health and IPV

 - promote state-level policy and systems changes that support an integrated and improved response to IPV and human trafficking in community health centers and to other needed services in domestic violence programs.

 - offer training and technical assistance to five community health centers and five domestic violence advocacy programs (in each state) that will partner with one another on trauma-informed practice transformation.

-Project Catalyst has an ambitious 10-month timeline (December 1, 2017-September 30, 2018) and kicked off with a leadership meeting January 23-24, 2018 in San Francisco, CA. This Spring, a two-day training of trainers will be scheduled in each of the four states.
+Project Catalyst has an ambitious 10-month timeline (December 1, 2017-September 30, 2018) and kicked off with a leadership meeting January 23-24, 2018 in San Francisco, CA. In the spring, a two-day training of trainers was held in each state.